glynawe/awe/INSTALL.md

 make, ar, markdown and the Boehm GC.

 Ubuntu or Debian Linux are ideal.
-The Windows Subsystem for Linux should be used on Windows; Awe has not been tested on Cygwin.
-Awe will successfully compile and run its tests on macOS, but it should be considered experimental.
+The Windows Subsystem for Linux should be used on Windows; Cygwin support is highly experimental.
+Awe is reported to successfully compile and run the test and example programs on macOS.

 On Debian or Ubuntu install these packages: